SEG Home > About Us

 By joining SEG you are by implication in agreement with our overall purpose, to seek a more sustainable future for Saltford, and you agree to abide by our constitution's simple code of conduct*, i.e. you will not bring SEG into disrepute by your conduct or use any position in SEG or SEG's resources for improper purposes.

 Membership of SEG's email membership list is free of charge, informal and is open to all individuals, irrespective of age, gender or ethnicity who live in the area of Saltford or have a stake in Saltford (regular visitors, past residents, employed here, etc.).
-Members receive invitations to meetings and events or are advised of important environmental news or campaigns that SEG is involved with, usually via a regular e-newsletter.
+Members receive occasional invitations to meetings and events or are advised of important environmental news or campaigns that SEG is involved with.
+Our popular website carries our latest news.

 We try not to bombard members with lots of emails, so do visit our website regularly to see what's happening in your village and how SEG is working on your behalf.

 Please note.
-If you have stopped receiving our newsletters this might be because your email address has changed or our records are incorrect.
+If you have stopped receiving our occasional emails this might be because your email address has changed or our records are incorrect.
 Please do contact us if this is the case.
-You may wish to add our email address(es) to your email system address book so that our newsletter emails are not treated as junk mail by your software.
+You may wish to add our email address(es) to your email system address book so that our emails are not treated as junk mail by your software.

 SEG Executive Committee & our Advisers